Maison » Le Marketing Mix (cadre 4P)

 • E. Jerome McCarthy

-A foundational model in marketing, the 4Ps framework classifies the key elements a business uses to promote its brand or product.
+A foundational model in commercialisation, the 4Ps cadre classifies the key elements a business uses to promote its brand or product.
 It consists of Product (the item or service), Price (the cost to the consumer), Place (where it’s sold), and Promotion (the advertising and sales activities).
 These four variables are controlled by the company to influence consumer demand.

 The 4Ps model, introduced by E. Jerome McCarthy, provides a simple yet effective framework for managers to think about their marketing strategy.
 ‘Product’ refers not just to the physical item but also to its design, features, quality, branding, and packaging.
 It’s about creating value for the customer.
 ‘Price’ is the amount the end-user is expected to pay.
 Pricing strategy is critical and must consider costs, competition, customer perceived value, and profit margins.
 It’s the only ‘P’ that generates revenue.
 ‘Place’ (or distribution) concerns how the product gets to the customer.
 This includes distribution channels, logistics, market coverage, and retail locations.
 The goal is to make the product available at the right time and in the right place.
 ‘Promotion’ encompasses all the communication tactics used to inform customers about the product and persuade them to buy it.
 This includes advertising, public relations, sales promotions, and personal selling.
 The effectiveness of the marketing mix lies in the synergy between these four elements; they must be consistent and work together to achieve the marketing objectives.
 A change in one ‘P’ often necessitates a change in the others.
 For example, a premium product (Product) would typically have a high price (Price), be sold in exclusive outlets (Place), and be promoted through high-end magazines (Promotion).